 Pilates is more dynamic, yet in Yoga and Tao Yin, frequent pauses for relaxation and breathing are common and of utmost importance during the session.

 The core area targeted during Pilates or Tao Yin is the lumbar-pelvic region.
 It is believed that once this area (also referred to as our second brain in Chinese medicine) is strengthened, then you achieve a far better digestive and elimination system and will feel more energetic.

 During a session each exercise or set of exercises aim at one area of the body or an organ at a time and there is no or little sweating involved.

 YOGA And Its Benefits

 In ancient times people lived more in harmony and in contact with nature.
-In India Ayurveda it is believed that we need the 5 natural elements to be able to live; water to drink, fire to keep warm (heat of the sun), earth is our home and provides the food we consume, space is to move around and the air to breathe.
+In Indian Ayurveda it is believed that we need the 5 natural elements to be able to live;